L.A. at Home

 Trendspotting: Vintage subway signs take a seat

-Framed vintage subway and bus route signs have been so hip for so long that they've become a default design decision for city loft dwellers or anyone who needs to fill a tall, skinny space on their suburban walls.
-Set designers have used them for years in such movies as "Monster-In-Law" and "I Now Pronounce You Chuck and Larry."
-(Yes, that's how mainstream they've become.)
+Framed vintage subway and bus route signs have been so hip for so long that they’ve become a default design decision for city loft dwellers or anyone who needs to fill a tall, skinny space on their suburban walls.
+Set designers have used them for years in such movies as ‘Monster-In-Law’ and ‘I Now Pronounce You Chuck and Larry.’
+(Yes, that’s how mainstream they’ve become.)

-Los Angele Trolley signs After being played out a couple of years ago in Pottery Barn, fad-resistant Restoration Hardware, is now selling framed reproductions printed on card stock for $495 and up.
+After being played out a couple of years ago in Pottery Barn, fad-resistant Restoration Hardware, is now selling framed reproductions printed on card stock for $495 and up.

-For purists, Subway Signs is a website that sells original pieces and printed reproductions of various city routes (including Los Angeles, right, from $255) as well as the same ones you've seen in the movies.
+For purists, Subway Signs is a website that sells original pieces and printed reproductions of various city routes (including Los Angeles, right, from $255) as well as the same ones you’ve seen in the movies.
+So, I suppose, it was only a matter of time before the vintage route signs, which were printed on hard-wearing textiles, found their way off the wall and onto upholstered furniture.

 And what could be a more fitting place than on the beloved wing chair?
 In the last couple of years, the once-stuffy gentleman's seat has become another fashion victim -- draped in men's suiting fabric, Union Jacks, burlap and European feed sacks?